 So you are planning to fly to Ireland?
-Generally speaking, catching a flight to Ireland, be it from Boston, Berlin, or Beijing, should be no major problem.
-Not always a direct flight, mind you, but airlines will get you there, most into either Belfast International, Dublin, or Shannon.
-On the other hand, let's be honest - the state of air travel today is nothing short of bewildering.
-While flying to Ireland has never been cheaper, price differences are still enormous.
+Generally speaking, finding a flight to Ireland, be it from Boston, Berlin, or Beijing, should not be a major problem.
+While there may not always be a direct way to fly to Ireland, most airlines offer routes that will take you to a final Irish destination (usually Belfast International, Dublin, or Shannon).

-Just check with any of the several travel portals (and your travel agent), and your eyes will be opened.
-And the prices do not always reflect the level of service you get.
-Indeed some flights advertised as "budget" with a no-frills airline will leave you more out of pocket than a regular economy flight.
-And that is even before you take the first sip of on-board coffee.
-So here's a look at the world of air travel from an Irish point of view.
+Plane tickets to Ireland have never been cheaper, but the price differences between different companies can be enormous.
+What's more, the prices that you find through online travel websites do not always reflect the level of service you get.
+In fact, some flights advertised as "budget" options with a no-frills airline will leave you more out of pocket than a regular economy flight.
+And that is even before you take the first sip of onboard coffee.
+To help you plane the best flight, here is a look at the world of air travel from an Irish point of view.

-If you are flying into Ireland from the USA or Canada, your choice of direct routes is severely limited.
-If you are heading for Ireland on a long-haul flight from anywhere else in the world, the United Arab Emirates excepted, your choice is non-existent.
-Unless you opt for a stop-over somewhere east of the Irish shores.
+If you are flying into Ireland from the USA or Canada, your choice of direct routes to Ireland is very limited.
+This is also definitely the case if you are hoping to fly directly to Ireland from anywhere else in the world (except the United Arab Emirates).
+From these destinations, you can only fly to Ireland with at least one layover.

-Thus the choice of direct long-haul flights to Ireland is fairly limited, and most travelers not starting at a few airports in the USA, Canada, or the Emirates will have to change planes to reach the Emerald Isle.
+This is because Ireland does not have a major air travel hub on a truly international scale, and the closest major airports are around London or in continental Europe.
+This limits the choice of direct long-haul flights to Ireland, and most travelers (except those starting at a few airports in the United States, Canada, or the Emirates) will have to change planes to reach the Emerald Isle.

 Myths and Misconceptions - The Truth About "Budget Airlines"